Is SEO Still Relevant in 2026?

 3. Local SEO keeps evolving

-For location-based services, local search visibility is more important than ever.
-From Google Business Profiles to review management, local SEO compounds with AI search because models cite Google Maps and review sources directly.
+For location-based services, local visibility matters more than ever.
+From Google Business Profiles to review management, local SEO compounds with AI search.
+Models cite Google Maps and review sources directly.

 4. Video and multimedia SEO